 Medicare beneficiaries can compare plans and make changes during Medicare Open Enrollment, which runs October 15 - December 7, 2018.

-*News Release by The Senior Citizens League: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (The Senior Citizens League).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.